joeytwiddle/significant-white-space/README.md

     % sws sync src/

 The sync command can be used to transform a tree of files automatically.
-In a project of curly files, it will generate sws files from them, or vice-varsa in a project of sws files.
+In a project of curly files, it will generate sws files from them, or vice-versa in a project of sws files.
 The user may then edit either a curly file or the corresponding sws file, and on its next run sync will update the other file in the pair.

 So you can edit sws files in your favourite text editor, and sync will update the curled files ready for compilation.
 Or you can edit the curled files through a powerful IDE, and sync will update the sws files to match.